-- A. The following definitions apply throughout this Policy: - 1.
-Approved Travel Travel that is (i) approved pursuant to this Policy and/or (ii) conducted by motor vehicle within the state as part of an employee's regular duties. - 2.
-Chief Financial Officer or CFO The Chief Financial Officer of the ACA. - 3.
-Chief Operating Officer or COO The Chief Operating Officer of the ACA. - 4.
-Conference A meeting, colloquium, convention, symposium, seminar, assembly, gathering, convocation, course, class, workshop, lecture, or forum organized by any association or organization, formal or informal, involving discussion, research, the advancement of trade or the exchange or dissemination of information pertinent to the ACA. - 5.
-Duty Post (Regular) Officer or Employee The regular duty post of an officer or employee is the place the person spends the largest portion of regular working time or the place to which the person returns on completion of a temporary assignment.
+A. The following definitions apply throughout this Policy:

+1. Approved Travel - Travel that is (i) approved pursuant to this Policy and/or (ii) conducted by motor vehicle within the state as part of an employee's regular duties.

+- 2. Chief Executive Officer ("CEO") The Chief Executive Officer of the ACA. - 3.
+Chief Financial Officer ("CFO") The Chief Financial Officer of the ACA. - 4.
+Chief Operating Officer ("COO") The Chief Operating Officer of the ACA.

+5. Conference - A meeting, colloquium, convention, symposium, seminar, assembly, gathering, convocation, course, class, workshop, lecture, or forum organized by any association or organization, formal or informal, involving discussion, research, the advancement of trade, or the exchange or dissemination of information pertinent to the ACA.

+6. Duty Post (Regular) - Officer or Employee - The regular duty post of an officer or employee is the place the person spends the largest portion of regular working time or the place to which the person returns on completion of a temporary assignment.
 An officer or employee who has more than one place of work on a regular basis for the same employer is deemed to have multiple regular duty posts.

-- 6. Entertainment Expenses Expenses incurred during a meal, event or travel that is business-related but social or celebratory in nature. - 7.
-Meals and Incidental Expenses (MIE) MIE to be covered under the MIE per diem are the following: - a) The cost of the meals, tax, and gratuity; - b) Fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries; - c) Transportation between places of lodging or business and places where meals are taken, if suitable meals cannot be obtained at the temporary duty site; and - 8.
-Lodging The temporary use of a hotel room, motel room, extended stay facility, apartment, house, residence or any other temporary accommodation while traveling on behalf of the ACA. - 9.
-Personal Residence The actual dwelling place of an individual without regard to any other legal or mailing address.
-In the event an individual is on field assignment away from his designated duty post in a location in which he maintains a second residence, the ACA may, for the period of the assignment, designate the second residence as the primary dwelling place. - 10.
-Travel Travel begins when the traveler leaves the personal residence or duty post, whichever occurs last, and ends when the traveler returns to the personal residence or duty post, whichever occurs first.
+7. Entertainment Expenses - Expenses incurred during a meal, event or travel that is business-related but social or celebratory in nature.

+8. Meals and Incidental Expenses ("MIE") - MIE to be covered under the MIE per diem are the following:

+a) The cost of the meals, taxes, and gratuities;

+b) Fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries; and c) Transportation between places of lodging or business and places where meals are taken, if suitable meals cannot be obtained at the temporary duty site.

+9. Lodging - The temporary use of a hotel room, motel room, extended stay facility, apartment, house, residence, or any other temporary accommodation while traveling on behalf of the ACA.

+10. Personal Residence - The actual dwelling place of an individual without regard to any other legal or mailing address.
+In the event an individual is on field assignment away from his designated duty post in a location in which he maintains a second residence, the ACA may, for the period of the assignment, designate the second residence as the primary dwelling place.

+11. Travel - Travel begins when the traveler leaves the personal residence or duty post, whichever occurs last, and ends when the traveler returns to the personal residence or duty post, whichever occurs first.